LordSeifWafikk/Egyptian-Stock-Market-Analysis-/README.md

 - The "SRC" directory contains the csv file and the python noebook file

-- The "DOC" directory contains the rest of required resourses as in the contribution sheet and report etc.
+- The "DOC" directory contains the rest of required resourses as in the contribution sheet and report etc...

 ## Data Sources